 Open seven days a week and 24 hours a day, our Martial Rose Library has over 300,000 books as well as a huge digital library of academic journals, e-books and databases.
 There are also study rooms which can be booked for group work sessions, and a borrowing service for popular fiction and non-fiction books, and a range of newspapers and magazines.

 There are 600 networked PCs available for students to use across campus, including 150 workstations at the Library.
 You can make full use of the campus-wide WiFi network and benefit from the University’s Virtual Learning Environment, Canvas, which gives you easy access to all types of material such as reading lists, academic papers and video clips.

-West Downs campus
+West Downs Quarter

-Other key features of the West Downs Campus are the Link Gallery, which is open to the general public and runs an exhibition programme throughout the year featuring established and emerging artists from the world of visual arts, and the Research and Knowledge Exchange Centre, which is dedicated to research, enterprise and consultancy.
+Other key features of the West Downs Quarter include the Link Gallery, which is open to the public and runs an art exhibition programme throughout the year featuring established and emerging artists from the world of visual arts.
+It is also home to the Research and Knowledge Exchange Centre, which is dedicated to research, enterprise and consultancy.
 It provides excellent resources for postgraduate students, particularly research students as it is the centre of research administration and support services.